What is test proctoring?

 Please tell the librarian when you first begin making arrangements.
 Test takers are encouraged to bring their own laptop for online tests.
 The library computer used for testing must be reserved in advance.
 Call the library’s Reference Department at 717-766-0171 to verify receipt of the test prior to your exam date.

 Tests requiring the use of library computers must not require the installation of additional software or changes to user or security settings.
 The library and the library staff are not responsible for difficulties arising from library computers, connectivity or from the internet.
-Please note that we are unable to print from our wireless network as there is no printer connected to that network.

 What if it is a paper exam?